jpswade/jpswade.github.io/_posts/2007-07-05-xen-on-centos-host-running-freebsd-guest.md

   - Linux
 ---
 <p class="lead">
-  Recently i&#8217;ve been investigating <a href="http://en.wikipedia.org/wiki/Xen">Xen</a>.
+  Recently i've been investigating <a href="http://en.wikipedia.org/wiki/Xen">Xen</a>.
 In short, Xen is open source <a href="http://en.wikipedia.org/wiki/Virtualization">virtualisation</a> software that provides you with the ability to split a physical hardware server (host or dom0) into multiple virtual servers (guest or domU).
 </p>

 What makes Xen so special above the rest is that it offers such a wide span of guest operating systems.<!--more-->